- How can I become a Sanitarian?

 The first step to becoming a licensed Sanitarian is to file an application to the Board for review.

-Bachelor's degree in sanitary science, sanitary engineering or a minimum of 30 semester hours credit of basic sciences from an institution on the list of accredited colleges of the United States Office of Education; plus one year full time experience in public health or environmental health.
+(c) A bachelor's degree with a minimum of 30 semester hours credit in basic sciences from an institution on the list of accredited colleges of the United States Office of Education, or any like institution approved by the Board, plus the equivalent of one year full time experience in environmental health.

 Board staff will send out notification following the review to inform you of approval or denial.
 If you have been approved, the Board will forward a scheduling form for the examination (forms provided by PCS 1-877-887-9727)